john-hawkins/DataRobot_Collinear_Partial_Dependency/README.md

 You will also need a bunch of python libraries, including the DataRobot API

 ```
-pip install chardet
 pip install numpy
 pip install pandas
 pip install datarobot
 ```

-You will need create the CONFIG file and fill in the required details from the deployed model.
+You will need create the [CONFIG](config.yml.example) file and fill in the required details from the deployed model.

 We provide an example you can copy and then modify: